-If you already joined/finished the Level 1 sessions before, you may enroll this semester same level paying only half.
+If you already joined/finished the Level 1 session before, you may enroll this semester same level paying only half.

-First meeting in February 11th, 2016 – The schedule is SOLID now.
+First meeting on February 11th, 2016 – The schedule is SOLID now.
 You will have a confirmation email from us.

 Register at http://goo.gl/forms/WYnsW4STUC

-The Annual Intercultural State Reception provide the opportunity for the many diverse, ethnic & civil communities to come together with the elected officials to cultivate friendship, celebrate diversity, strenghen civil dialogue and deepen intercultural awareness.
+The Annual Intercultural State Reception provides the opportunity for the many diverse, ethnic & civil communities to come together with the elected officials to cultivate friendship, celebrate diversity, strengthen civil dialogue, and deepen intercultural awareness.